 |Versatile and Easy to wash||Common and affordable|

 Wool is the most common yarn fiber for knitting.
-Made from the fleece of sheep, woolen yarns come in multiple varieties and are typically used for close-fitting sweaters, scarves, blankets, and more.
+Made from the fleece of sheep, woolen yarns come in multiple varieties and are typically used for close-fitting sweaters, scarves, heavy blanket kits, and more.
 Wool is highly-insulating, breathable, and warm, but it can be itchy and cause allergic reactions.

 This fiber type usually requires less washing than alternatives, and will retain the shape it dries into when stretched and blocked.
 To care for knitted garments made using wool, simply hand wash them in warm water.